- Rates & Fees

 Only trust information from official sources.

 There will likely be a lot of misinformation floating around the internet and social networking sites, especially as the details of the stimulus checks are rolled out by the IRS.
 Make sure to get news and updates only from official sources, such as IRS.gov.
 Scammers may try to create misinformation designed to mislead the public.

 Do you believe you’ve been a victim of fraud or identity theft?
-Visit identitytheft.gov, the official government website that allows you to report fraud to the IRS and FTC simultaneously.
+Visit identitytheft.gov, the official government website that allows you to report fraud, including stimulus scams, to the IRS and FTC simultaneously.

 For our latest updates about COVID-19 and related content, visit growfinancial.org/covid-19.

 How to Find Your Routing & Account Numbers

 When you make a payment online, by phone or on a mobile device, you may be asked for our routing number and your checking account number.
 Credit unions and banks use these numbers to identify accounts and make sure money gets where it’s supposed to be.
 You’ll also need to provide your routing and checking account numbers for:

 Where to Find Your Routing & Checking Account Numbers